-Mkango has completed reconnaissance shallow soil sampling and an auger programme in the Mchinji Licence with results announced in September 2020.
+Mkango has completed reconnaissance shallow soil sampling and an auger programme in the Mchinji Licence..
 The results confirmed the presence of rutile plus anatase (both naturally occurring mineral forms of TiO_2 mineralisation.
 Early-stage results show geological similarities to saprolite-hosted rutile mineralisation recently discovered on the adjoining Sovereign Metals licence to the east.